cloneforyou/business-link/README.txt

 I've thought it an idea to update this when a section is completed to show progression.

+29 Jul 17 : Completed sales-and-marketing > selling-and-the-law > Comply with the law in the provision of goods facilities and services > top-level and *section.
-13 Jul 17 : Employment and skills > Employment checks > Ensuring your workers are eligible to work in the UK *section 10 Jun 17 : Starting up VAT How to complete your vat return box by box *section 02 Jun 17 : Starting up > VAT > Introduction to VAT *section
+			Began updating links globally to speed-up development 13 Jul 17 : Employment and skills > Employment checks > Ensuring your workers are eligible to work in the UK *section 10 Jun 17 : Starting up VAT How to complete your vat return box by box *section 02 Jun 17 : Starting up > VAT > Introduction to VAT *section